GaryZ700/Haskell_Blog/blog9.md

               else putStrLn "Did Not Find Word"
 </code></pre>
 After some testing you should see that this solution ensures that only a complete word match will result in the word being accepted.
 But, you may also have noticed that the score is not increasing with each correct word.
 This issue is a bit tricky to solve due to the functional nature of Haskell.
-If we had been writing this program in Python or Jave, we could modify an external variable to keep track of the data for use, but in this case we will need to use a recursive method that will not only cause the game to loop but will also allow use to pass in an ever-changing list of words that have been alreadly guessed by the player.
+If we had been writing this program in Python or Java, we could modify an external variable to keep track of the data for use, but in this case we will need to use a recursive method that will not only cause the game to loop but will also allow use to pass in an ever-changing list of words that have been alreadly guessed by the player.
 In order to accomplish this goal, we will need to create a <code>gameLogic</code> function and modify the <code>playGame</code> function as follows:
 <pre><code>playGame :: IO ()
 playGame = gameLogic [] 0

 gameLogic :: [String] -> Integer -> IO ()
 gameLogic foundWords score = do
               if (score == 9)
-              then putStrLn "Congratualations!!
+              then putStrLn "Congratulations!!
 You found all of the words!!\n\n" else do
                       displayGame grid score
                       putStrLn "Enter a word in the grid: "